WordPress/performance/.github/ISSUE_TEMPLATE/trac_ticket.md

 ---

 <!--
 Trac ticket issues are for team organization purposes only.
-Please update the Title of the issue and link to the Trac ticket below.
+Please update the title of the issue and link to the Trac ticket below.
 -->

 Trac ticket: <!-- insert a link to the WordPress Trac ticket here -->